gustavosvalentim/postpython/README.md

 ```

 ## Contribution
-Feel free to share your ideas or any problems in [issues](https://github.com/k3rn3l-p4n1c/postpython/issues).
+Feel free to share your ideas or any problems in [issues](https://github.com/gustavosvalentim/postpython/issues).
 Contributions are welcomed.
 Give postpython a star to encourage me to continue its development.

+**This project was forked from [k3rn3l-p4n1c/postpython](https://github.com/k3rn3l-p4n1c/postpython)**